cardano-foundation/CIPs/CIP--HeptaSean-DomainValidation/README.md

 Applications can display additional metadata given in the JSON files obtained by the HTTP(S) validation method.

+In order to avoid stalling the application when many domain tokens are found at an address, implementations should do the queries asynchronously or concurrently if possible.

 ## Rationale

 ### Simplicity